TheMazeMaster/BIM/README.md

 labelListSource: Used in T6 to dynamically switch datasets

-availableSources: ["quotes", "emotions", "tone", "behavior", "thriveCounterQuote"]
+availableSources: ["quotes", "emotion", "tone", "behavior", "thriveCounter"]

 Data is modular — content can be swapped by toggling source